Chiang Ching-kuo: Early life

 While the young Chiang Ching-kuo had a good relationship with his mother and grandmother (who were deeply rooted to their Buddhist faith), his relationship with his father was strict, utilitarian and often rocky.
 Chiang Kai-shek appeared to his son as an authoritarian figure, sometimes indifferent to his problems.
 Even in personal letters between the two, Chiang Kai-shek would sternly order his son to improve his Chinese calligraphy.
-From 1916 until 1919 Chiang Ching-kuo attended the "Grammar School" in "Wushan Temple" an important temple in Xikou Town.
+From 1916 until 1919 Chiang Ching-kuo attended the Grammar School in Wushan Temple, an important temple in Xikou Town.
 Then, in 1920, his father hired tutors to teach him the Four Books, the central texts of Confucianism.
 On 4 June 1921, Ching-kuo's grandmother died.
 What might have been an immense emotional loss was compensated for when Chiang Kai-shek moved the family to Shanghai.
 Chiang Ching-kuo's stepmother, historically known as the Chiang family's "Shanghai Mother", went with them.
 During this period Chiang Kai-shek concluded that Chiang Ching-kuo was a son to be taught, while Chiang Wei-kuo was a son to be loved.

 During his time in Shanghai, Chiang Ching-kuo was supervised by his father and made to write a weekly letter of 200–300 Chinese characters.
 Chiang Kai-shek also underlined the importance of classical books and of learning English, two areas he was hardly proficient in himself.
 On 20 March 1924, Chiang Ching-kuo was able to present to his now-nationally famous father a proposal concerning the grass-roots organization of the rural population in Xikou.
-Chiang Ching-kuo planned to provide free education to allow people to read and to write at least 1000 characters.
-In his own words:

-I have a suggestion to make about the Wushan School, although I do not know if you can agree to it.
-My suggestion is that the school establish a night school for common people who cannot afford to go to the regular school.
-My school established a night school with great success.
-I can tell you something about the night school: